-Deep brain stimulation (DBS) is a surgical procedure to implant a pacemaker-like device that sends electrical signals to brain areas responsible for body movement.
-Electrodes are placed deep in the brain and are connected to a stimulator/battery device.
-Similar to a heart pacemaker, a neurostimulator uses electric pulses to help regulate brain activity.
-DBS can help reduce the symptoms of tremor, slowness of movement, stiffness, and walking problems caused by movement disorders.
-It may be a treatment option for people who have Parkinson's disease, dystonia, or essential tremor and whose symptoms are not well controlled with medication.
+Deep brain stimulation (DBS) is a surgery to implant a device that sends electrical signals to brain areas responsible for body movement.
+Electrodes are placed deep in the brain and are connected to a stimulator device.
+Similar to a heart pacemaker, a neurostimulator uses electric pulses to regulate brain activity.
+DBS can help reduce the symptoms of tremor, slowness of movement, stiffness, and walking problems caused by Parkinson's disease, dystonia, or essential tremor.
 Successful DBS allows people to better manage their symptoms, reduce their medications, and improve their quality of life.

 What is deep brain stimulation?

 In deep brain stimulation, electrodes are placed in a specific area of the brain (usually the subthalamic nucleus) depending on the symptoms being treated.
 The electrodes are placed on both the left and right sides of the brain through small holes made at the top of the skull.
 The electrodes are connected by long extension wires that are passed under the skin and down the neck to a battery-powered stimulator under the skin of the chest (Fig. 1).
 When turned on, the stimulator sends electrical pulses to block the faulty nerve signals causing tremors, rigidity, and other symptoms.

 A deep brain stimulator system has three parts that are implanted inside the body:

 - Neurostimulator – a programmable battery-powered pacemaker device that creates electric pulses.
 It is placed under the skin of the chest below the collarbone or in the abdomen.